 2. Little Bao

 Little Bao gets playful with the original “bao”, steamed buns traditionally sandwiching braised pork belly.
-I’ve never been disappointed after a meal here and it is conveniently located in Soho.
-There is a no reservations policy and only seats about 16 people at a time so go early, or go late.
+I’ve never been disappointed after a meal here and it is conveniently located in Soho and Causeway Bay.
+There is a no reservations policy and their Soho branch only seats about 16 people at a time so go early, or go late.

 Must-haves: Short-rib pan-fried dumplings, LB fries (I still dream about these fries), pork belly bao, fish tempura bao.
 If you like your food hot, drizzle their “hawt” sauce over EVERYTHING.